-Since the early 20th century, Uruguay is well-known for its advanced social laws in the recognition of labor and social rights.
-Today, this legislation is being extended with the enactment of anti-discrimination, change of sex, concubinage, adoption, and, since April 2013, equal marriage laws.
+With a disposition open to the region and the world, Uruguay has had since the early 20th century advanced social laws in the recognition of labor and social rights.
+Today, this legislation is completed with the enactment of anti-discrimination, change of sex, concubinage, adoption, and, since April 2013, equal marriage laws.
 Thus the State guarantees the respect of human rights, and contributes to building a more inclusive and diversity-tolerant city.
-These advances are accompanied by a versatile service offer, adapted to the different expectations and tastes of visitors
+These advances are accompanied by a versatile service offer, adapted to the different expectations and tastes of visitors.

-Accesible Montevideo
+Rural Montevideo